 - Consonant blends, word endings, long and short vowels, digraphs and trigraphs.

 - Class made sight word wall and dictionary

 - Journal writing, book making

-Multi-sensory activities exercise manual dexterity, developing the small hand and wrist muscles in a fun and successful way making handwriting an automatic natural skill.
+Multi-sensory activities exercise manual dexterity, developing the small hand and wrist muscles in a fun and constructive way making handwriting an automatic natural skill.
 Expanding letter recognition to letter formation, developing good letter formation, legibility and sentence spacing and eliminating letter reversal.
 Learning to clarify our thoughts before writing down words, setting goals for our paragraphs, sticking to them, and remembering important information is all necessary for writing.
-Students of each grade learn to use standard written forms and language conventions to communicate clearly and effectively.
+Students in each grade learn to use standard written forms and language to communicate clearly and effectively.
 In weekly discussions on reading, speech, writing workshops, journaling, and home-related projects, students receive the tools they need to produce successfully communicated original writing, reflecting their ability to think and express themselves independently and critically.

 Students are challenged to explore and explain the world through a mathematical perspective.
 They develop an understanding of numerals and their relation to real life situations by applying them to role playing scenarios; formal addition and subtraction, concrete problem solving, monetary quantity, measuring, weighing, volume, mass, geometry, patterns, graph and table making, temperature and relative time symmetry.
 Students compare, order and represent numbers to 100 using concrete materials and counting by 1s, 2s, 5s, 10s to 100 while learning place value (ones, tens, and hundreds).
 They practice estimation and probability and are supported to describe reasoning when solving number problems.
 Student’s will delve into the beginning stages of multiplication and division using tangible materials and projects.